-Then the question is whether this change helps in a meaningful way to alleviate side effects.
+Then the question is whether this change help in a meaningful way to alleviate the side effects.
+The most frequently cited side effect is the negative impact of the monetary policy on regional banks' profitability, or on their credit intermediary function, more broadly.
 Side 9 provides simulations to find out to what extent a rise in interest rates help improve regional banks' profitability.
 As shown on the left panel, we ran simulations based on two scenarios.
 Case one is an upward parallel shift of the yield curve by 10bps, while Case 2 assumes a steepening of the yield curve where the 10Y yield rises by 20bps.

 The right panel shows the results.
-In the case of a parallel shift, the regional banks' net interest income on a cumulative basis rose by 114 billion, which is 3 % of profits registered in FY 2017.
-In the case of a steepening yield curve, the results are slightly better with a cumulative profit improvement of 162 billion, which corresponds to 4% of FY 2017 profits.
-An overall implication of the simulations is that the impact of a modest rise in interest rates under Yield Curve Control would not dramatically improve regional banks' profitability.
+In the case of the parallel shift, the regional banks' net interest income on a cumulative basis by \114 billion, which is 3 % of the profits registered in FY 2017.
+In the case of the steepening yield curve, the results are slightly better with a cumulative profit improvement by \162 billion, which corresponds to 4% of the FY 2017 profits.
+An overall implication of the simulations is that the impact of a modest rise in interest rates under the Yield Curve Control would not dramatically improve regional banks' profitability.
 Therefore, rather than waiting for the Bank of Japan's policy normalization, the regional banks need to embark on shifting toward new business models in a variety of ways to improve profitability.
-Obviously, such a move should be embarked upon sooner than later.
+Obviously, such a move should be embarked upon sooner the better.